-The two popular output formats are CIF (historically significant and human readable) and GDS (a binary format used in commercial designs today); we will use GDS (the Graphic Data System format).
+The two popular output formats are CIF and GDS; we will use GDS (the Graphic Data System format).

 To write a GDS file, choose File • Export • Stream... in the Virtuoso window.
 Enter your library name (mips8), top cell name (chip), and view name (layout).
 Set the output file to chip.gds.
-Click on User-Defined Data and enter /proj/ncsu/rel/pipo/stream4gds.map as the Layer Map table.
+Click on User-Defined Data and enter

+/proj/ncsu/rel/pipo/stream4gds.map as the Layer Map table.
 Hit translate and view the log.
 (Look at this file and see how it maps the Cadence layers to 3-letter GDS layer names).
 Check for and resolve any errors.
 You may ignore the warnings about the layer map containing unknown layers such as metal4 that aren't actually used in our process.
 There should be no labels or ellipses in the PIPO.log.